EverWinter23/skynet/JOURNAL.md

   are not recorded multiple times.
 + Went on a field trip and got to see how drones collected data.

 ## Wendnesday 20th June 2018
 + Finished s3con.py --handles connection and ops like move, delete, send to s3-bucket.
 + Started working on a cli for configurin s3-bucket service.
 + Attended weekly programming feedback session.

 ## Thursday 21st June 2018
 + Started seperating skynet.py from sftpcon.py so that it can pretty much run with any cloud service.
++ skynet.py can now run with any cloud service, provided a 'XCon' class with methods _delete, _move and _send.

+## Friday 22nd June 2018
++ Leave of absence